superlinear-ai/raglite/README.md

 messages = []  # Or start with an existing message history. messages.append(create_rag_instruction(user_prompt=user_prompt, context=chunk_spans))

-# Stream the RAG response:
+# Stream the RAG response and append it to the message history:
 stream = rag(messages, config=my_config)
 for update in stream:
     print(update, end="")